ls1intum/Artemis/docs/dev/setup/aeolus.rst

            url: http://localhost:8090

 The server URL is the URL of the Aeolus server.
 The default port is 8090.
-And is enough for Aeolus to work with Artemis in a local environment.
+This is enough for Aeolus to work with Artemis in a local environment.

 API Key
 +++++++